-We are pleased to report that when comparing the average hourly rate of pay, there is only a small difference in the average rate of pay received by male and female employees.
+We are pleased to report that when comparing the average hourly rate of pay, there is only a very small difference in the average rate of pay received by male and female employees.

-We are particularly pleased that both our mean gender pay gap and our median gender pay gap have decreased by 1.4% and 2.6% respectively when compared with last year's figures.
+We are particularly pleased that our mean gender pay gap has decreased by 6.9% when compared with last year's report.